-Firstly, create content and stories that promote your brand, products and company in a positive light.
-Use engaging case studies, quotes and stories to attract your target audience and show them who you are and what you do, and how well you do it.
+The first step is to create content that promote your brand, products and company in a positive light.
+Use captivating case studies, quotes, trending topics and stories to attract your chosen audience and show them who you are, what you do, and how well you do it.

 Thirdly, look for comment and interview opportunities on social media and online PR platforms.
-Offer yourself as an expert in your field, positioning yourself and your brand as trustworthy and credible.
+Offer yourself as an expert in your field, positioning yourself and your brand as trustworthy, credible and experienced.

-By doing this you can create an overall positive brand image.
+By following these steps, you can create an overall positive brand image.

 Three things to have in mind when preparing your reactive PR plan are your audience, brand and having a clear point.

 Firstly, who is your audience and what would they expect you to say?
-The skill is ‘talking’ to them in their language, with a message that they understand and will accept as reasonable.
-It is much better to acknowledge a shortcoming and say sorry than it is to avoid taking responsibility.
+The skill is ‘talking’ to them in their language, with a clear message that they can understand.

 Secondly, think about your brand and what it stands for.
 By all means, say sorry, but also take the opportunity of reminding your audience that your brand cares, and make sure you are clear in what it does.